 Yes!
 We have a tutorial for removing organizations from your project>

 Can I open-source a project built using MakerKit?

-I hope you understand that our kits will not have any value if they were published (well, except for the year-round updates).
+I hope you understand that our kits will not have any value if they were published (well, except for the constant updates).

 For how long can I get updates?

 I want my teammates to get access to the repository.
 Can you do it?